-8.1 General considerations: The test method involves mounting conditioned specimens in a well defined radiant flux field and measuring the time of ignition, spread of flame, its final extinguishment together with a stack thermocouple signal as an indication of heat release by the specimen during burning.
+- 8.1 General considerations: The test method involves mounting conditioned specimens in a well defined flux field and measuring the time of ignition, spread of flame, its final extinguishment together with a stack thermocouple signal as an indication of heat release by the specimen during burning.
 Attention of operators is drawn to the presence of high radiation flux fields and the possible ignition of clothing together with the presence of toxic fumes that may result during operation of this equipment.
-Precautions should be taken to avoid these hazards.

-- 8.1.1 The dummy specimen in a specimen holder should be mounted in position facing the radiant panel.
-The equipment fume exhaust system should be started. - 8.1.2 The radiant panel is operated to realise the test conditions as specified in 6.3. - 8.1.3 When the radiant panel has attained thermal equilibrium, after the preheat period, light the pilot flame.
+Precautions should be taken to avoid these hazards. - 8.1.1 The dummy specimen in a specimen holder should be mounted in position facing the radiant panel.
+The equipment fume exhaust system should be started. - 8.1.2 The radiant panel is operated to realize the test conditions as specified in 6.3. - 8.1.3 When the radiant panel has attained thermal equilibrium, after the preheat period, light the pilot flame.
 Thermal equilibrium should be monitored again. - 8.1.4 Start the stack thermocouple millivolt recorder and wait at least 3 minutes to observe that a steady signal has been achieved. - 8.1.5 Prepare a properly conditioned specimen for test in a cool holder away from the heat of the radiant panel.
-Prior to insertion in the specimen holder the back and edges of the specimen should be wrapped in a single sheet of aluminium foil of 0.02 mm thickness and dimensions of (175 + a) mm x (820 + a) mm where "a" is twice the specimen thickness.
+Prior to insertion in the specimen holder the back and edges of the specimen should be wrapped in a single sheet of aluminium foil of 0.02 mm thickness and dimensions of (175+a) mm x (820+a) mm where "a" is twice the specimen thickness.
 When inserted in the specimen holder each specimen should be backed by a cool 10 ± 2 mm sheet of non-combustible refractory insulating material with the same lateral dimensions and density as the dummy specimen. - 8.1.6 Within a 10 second interval remove the dummy specimen holder and insert the specimen in the test position.
 Immediately start both the clock and chronograph. - 8.1.7 Operate the event marker of the chronograph to indicate the time of ignition and arrival of the flame front during the initial rapid involvement of the specimen.
 The arrival at a given position should be observed as the time at which the flame front at the longitudinal centreline of the specimen is observed to coincide with the position of two corresponding wires of the viewing rakes.
 These times are recorded manually both from measurement on the chronograph chart and observations of the clock.
 As far as possible the arrival of the flame front at each 50 mm position along the specimen should be recorded.
-Record both the time and the position on the specimen at which the progress of flaming combustion ceases. - 8.1.8 Throughout the conduct of the test no change should be made in the fuel supply rate to the radiant panel to compensate for variations in its operating level. - 8.2 Duration of test: The test should be terminated, the specimen removed, and the dummy specimen in its holder reinserted when any one of the following is applicable: - .1 The specimen fails to ignite after a 10 minute exposure. - .2 Three minutes have passed since all flaming from the specimen ceased. - .3 Flaming reaches the end of the specimen or self extinguishes and thus ceases progress along the specimen.
-This criterion should only be used when heat release measurements are not being made. - 8.2.1 Operations 8.1.1 to 8.1.8 should be repeated for two additional specimens (see 8.3). - 8.3 Conditions of retest: In the event that the first two of three specimens do not ignite following exposure for 10 minutes, at least one specimen should be tested with an impinging pilot flame.
-If this specimen ignites two additional tests should be run under this condition. - 8.4 Observations: In addition to the recording of the experimental data, observations should be made and recorded on general behaviour of the specimen including: glowing, charring, melting, flaming drips, disintegration of the specimen, etc.
+Record both the time and the position on the specimen at which the progress of flaming combustion ceases. - 8.1.8 Throughout the conduct of the test no change should be made in the fuel supply rate to the radiant panel to compensate for variations in its operating level. - 8.2 Duration of test: The test should be terminated, the specimen removed, and the dummy specimen in its holder reinserted when any one of the following is applicable: - .1 The specimen fails to ignite after a 10 minute exposure. - .2 Three minutes have passed since all flaming from the specimen ceased.

+- .3 Flaming reaches the end of the specimen or self-extinguishes and thus ceases progress along the specimen.
+This criterion should only be used when heat release measurements are not being made. - 8.2.1 Operations 8.1.1 to 8.1.8 should be repeated for two additional specimens (see 8.3).